true-og/DiamondBank-OG/README.md

 # DiamondBank-OG

-A free and open source Diamond Economy plugin for Spigot inspired by [The Diamond Bank](https://www.spigotmc.org/resources/the-diamond-bank.72020/).
+A free and open source Diamond Economy diamondBankOG for Spigot inspired by [The Diamond Bank](https://www.spigotmc.org/resources/the-diamond-bank.72020/).

 Features: